 Overtalking

 Talking too much during an interview puts you at a disadvantage.
 At worst, hiring managers dismiss overly chatty candidates out of fear they won’t work well with others.
 Respond to behavioral questions in two or three sentences.
-Then, pause and ask your interviewer if they’d like more detail, or if your answer sufficiently addressed their question.
+Then, pause and ask your interviewer if they’d like more detail, or if you sufficiently addressed their question.

 Oversharing